With Autumn comes harvesting. With harvesting comes trips to the orchards. What is it about orchards that is so appealing?

 - Maldon Salt for garnish

-- Remove pie shell from the freezer.
+Remove pie shell from the freezer.
+Brush the edge with an egg wash (one egg beaten with a tsp of water) Sprinkle edge with turbinado sugar.
 Pour the filling into the shell.
-Brush the edge with an egg wash (one egg beaten with a tsp of water) Sprinkle edges with turbinado sugar.

-- The flavour and consistency of this pie will change depending on the apple butter you use.
+The flavour and consistency of this pie will change depending on the apple butter you use.
 My butter is pretty thick and highly flavoured.
 So really, the spices you are adding to the pie are to flavour the custard portion.
-I like my butter thick, so I only need 1-2 tbsp cornstarch.
+I like my butter thick, so I only need 1 1/2 tbsp cornstarch.
 If you are using a store bought butter, the filling may be a tad thinner.
-In this case I would add an extra tbsp cornstarch.
+In this case I would add an 1/2 tbsp cornstarch or so.
 Bottom line, if you have made a pumpkin pie before, you know the consistency you usually get.
 Aim for the same with this filling.

-- If you have too much filling for your pie crust, take remainder an put into a ramekin or two and bake off.
+If you have too much filling for your pie crust, take remainder and put into a ramekin or two and bake off.
 A lovely little custard!